top of page

 Embracing Homeschooling

-I haven’t always wanted to home school my children.
-In fact, when my older three kids were little, I found myself lacking the patience and understanding that I possess now.
-Back then, the thought of taking on the responsibility of their education was overwhelming.
-The very idea of having to plan lessons, manage schedules, and ensure they were learning effectively felt like an insurmountable challenge.
-If my kids thought they had a yelling house before, it would have been way worse if I had decided to homeschool them at that time.
-Our household dynamics were quite different then; my ability to handle the stress of teaching them while managing our daily lives was not where it needed to be.
-The constant noise, the inevitable messes, and the demands of parenting were already taxing, and the thought of adding the complexities of education to that mix was daunting.
+I didn’t always plan on homeschooling my kids.
+Honestly, when my older three were little, I didn’t have the patience or understanding I do now.
+Back then, the idea of taking charge of their education seemed overwhelming.
+Planning lessons, managing schedules, and making sure they were learning right felt like a huge challenge.
+If my kids thought our house was loud before, it would’ve been even crazier if I’d tried homeschooling them then.
+Our family dynamics were different; I wasn’t ready to juggle the stress of teaching with our daily life.
+The constant noise, messes, and parenting demands were already a lot, and adding education to the mix seemed too much.

-However, as I grew older and began to witness the alarming trend of mass shootings becoming more commonplace in society, I felt a strong urge to take control of my children's education and safety.
-This realization led me to decide that homeschooling was the right path for us, a way to create a more secure and nurturing environment for my child to learn and grow.
-The decision to homeschool was not made lightly; it was born out of a desire to shield my children from the unpredictability of the outside world, where their safety could no longer be taken for granted.
-The thought of being able to provide them with a tailored education in a safe and loving environment became increasingly appealing as I reflected on the world around us.
+But as I got older and saw how mass shootings were becoming more common, I felt a strong need to take control of my kids’ education and safety.
+That’s when I realized homeschooling was the way to go, offering a safer and more nurturing environment for them to learn and grow.
+Deciding to homeschool wasn’t easy; it came from wanting to protect my kids from the unpredictable world where their safety couldn’t be guaranteed.
+The idea of giving them a personalized education in a safe, loving space became more appealing as I thought about the world around us.

-It took quite a while for me to convince my husband to support my decision to homeschool.
-At first, he was resistant, expressing concerns about the effectiveness of such an approach.
-He worried about whether I would be able to provide the same quality of education that a traditional school could offer.
-My ex-husband had previously told me that I wasn’t qualified to teach our children, a sentiment that my 16-year-old son echoed, which I found amusing given that I hold a bachelor's degree and consider myself fairly intelligent.
-It's perplexing to me that I could be deemed unqualified to homeschool when I have the educational background and the desire to create a nurturing learning environment.
-Despite this, I know that homeschooling my oldest son would be a challenge, primarily due to our frequent clashes in personality and approach to learning.
-Although we have made significant progress in our relationship, I believe that the intensity of a homeschooling environment would push our boundaries a bit too far.
+It took me quite a bit of time to get my husband on board with the idea of homeschooling.
+Initially, he wasn't too keen and had his doubts about how effective it would be.
+He was worried about whether I could match the quality of education that traditional schools offer.
+My ex-husband had once told me I wasn't qualified to teach our kids, and my 16-year-old son seemed to agree, which I found pretty funny since I have a bachelor's degree and consider myself quite smart.
+It's puzzling to me how I could be seen as unqualified when I have the education and the desire to create a nurturing learning environment.
+That said, I know homeschooling my oldest son would be tough because we often clash in terms of personality and learning style.
+Even though we've made great progress in our relationship, I think homeschooling would stretch us a bit too far.

-My youngest son has expressed his disinterest in homeschooling as well, primarily because he is passionate about band—a subject that I cannot effectively teach him.
-His enthusiasm for music is something I admire, and I want him to pursue his interests, even if that means traditional schooling.
-On the other hand, my oldest daughter had shown interest in the idea of homeschooling, and I genuinely believe she would thrive in that setting.
-The two of us could collaborate to teach my youngest daughter while simultaneously focusing on her education.
-Although my daughter has faced challenges in school, she is determined to make the best of her situation.
-She often reminds me that at least she has her friends at school, even though I can see that she struggles socially, much like I did at her age.
+My youngest son isn't interested in homeschooling either, mainly because he's really into band, and that's something I can't teach him.
+I admire his passion for music and want him to follow his interests, even if it means sticking with traditional school.
+On the flip side, my oldest daughter was open to the idea of homeschooling, and I think she'd do really well in that setup.
+We could work together to teach my youngest daughter while focusing on her education too.
+Although my daughter has had some challenges in school, she's determined to make the best of it.
+She often tells me that at least she has her friends at school, even though I can tell she struggles socially, just like I did at her age.

 Too Much Of Everything